-You get 50,000 points when you spend $4,000 during the first 3 months after you open your account.
-That’s a value of $625 when you redeem for travel through Chase Ultimate Rewards.
-(Points are worth 1 cent each, plus Chase Ultimate Rewards gives you an extra 25% redemption value.) $625 pays for over 7 years of annual fees (since the first year is free).
+You get 60,000 points when you spend $4,000 during the first 3 months after you open your account.
+That’s a value of $750 when you redeem for travel through Chase Ultimate Rewards.
+(Points are worth 1 cent each, plus Chase Ultimate Rewards gives you an extra 25% redemption value.)
+The bonus alone will pay for 7+ years’ of membership dues.

 Plus, Chase Sapphire Preferred has more benefits than just reward points.
 There are no blackout dates or other travel restrictions.
 And you’ll get a number of other free perks like travel insurance, roadside assistance, and purchase protection.
 All of these things enhance the value of this card even more.

 Therefore, while Chase Sapphire Preferred’s annual fee certainly is above average, the rest of the offer is, too.
 So as long as you have excellent credit and spend enough to qualify for the initial bonus, Chase Sapphire Preferred is well worth the price.